heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 However, iPad, iPhone and Android are fully capable browsers on fully capable devices.
 Now is the time to start testing each of these platforms as A-Grade browsers.

 {% h3 Dropping Legacy IE Altogether %}
-As I mentioned in the intro, [jQuery has announced](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) that the next major release of jQuery will come in two flavors &mdash; one flavor will drop legacy IE altogether.
-For most people this is a non-starter, and jQuery knows better than to leave regular folks out in the cold &mdash; the other flavor supports IE6/7/8.
+As I mentioned in the intro, [jQuery has announced](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) that the next major release of jQuery will come in two flavors.
+One flavor will drop legacy IE altogether.
+For most people this is a non-starter, and jQuery knows better than to leave regular folks out in the cold.
+The other flavor supports IE6/7/8.
 However, the jQuery team is likely reading the same tea-leaves that I am and can see that before next major version of jQuery releases (early 2013), IE7 will like be passing the 1% threshold and IE8 will have a greatly diminished market share.

 Between now and 2013 there's some major things happening.
 First, there'll be a <a href="http://www.electoral-vote.com/">presidential election</a>.
 Second, [Windows 8 will be shipping](http://windowsteamblog.com/windows/b/bloggingwindows/archive/2012/07/02/upgrade-to-windows-8-pro-for-39-99.aspx).
 And Windows 8 will ship with IE 10 pre-installed.
 Windows 7 users are also likely to get IE 10 as an automatic update.
 This will make 2013 another exciting transition year for IE, where users of legacy XP and Vista computers upgrade to the new OS, and IE10.